 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 136,940 horizontal wells in 13 US states, through April 2020.
-Cumulative oil and gas production from these wells reached 14.8 billion bbl and 167 Tcf of natural gas.
-Ohio and West Virginia are excluded from this update, as their production data is only reported through March.
+These interactive presentations contain the latest oil & gas production data from 145,364 horizontal wells in 13 US states, through April.
+Ohio & West Virginia are deselected in most dashboards, as they haven’t reported April production data yet.

-Early next week we will have a new post on North Dakota, which just released June production data (already available in our subscription services).
-The state saw a small uptick in output in June.
+Next week we will have a new post on North Dakota, which will release June production data in the coming days (which will be immediately available in our subscription services).

 Production data is subject to revisions.